 During the 1930’s the subject Library Science led to the establishment of the degree, B Library & Information Science (the BBibl degree).
 For almost 20 years this degree was also available to part-time students.
 Lower and Higher Diploma’s in Library Science were also presented.
 In 2007 the BIS Library Science degree became part of the BIS Information Science degree.

-The Publishing degree started as a BA Publishing degree in 1997 until 2005, but the BIS Publishing degree has also been available from 1997.
+The Publishing degree started as a BA Publishing degree in 1997 and which changed to the BIS Publishing degree

 Information and Knowledge Management